 A priority outcome of the placement process is to enable all students to meet CACUP-ASLP / CASLPO requirements upon graduation.
 The curriculum has been designed to ensure that students obtain a broad range of clinical experiences.
-It may not be possible to arrange the needed number of quality clinical placements within the Toronto area placement region (Burlington - Orangeville - Barrie - Oshawa, inclusive) for each placement unit.
+It may not be possible to arrange the needed number of quality clinical placements within the Toronto area placement region (Peel, Toronto, York, South Simcoe, Durham, Peterborough, Northumberland, Kawartha lakes inclusive) for each placement unit.
 Although efforts are made to place students in their preferred facilities and geographical areas, it is not always possible to do this.
 As a result, each student should be prepared for the possibility of a placement outside of this region.
 Likewise, students seeking placements outside of this area should be prepared that this may not be possible for all units.